ga-dc/wdi5/w11/readme.md

 ### Deployment without Heroku

 * Launch a server ('droplet') on Digital Ocean
-* Explain the difference between a web and applicaiton server, and how they work together
+* Explain the difference between a web and application server, and how they work together
 * Use linux commands to install ruby, rubygems, nginx, and passenger